mhausenblas/kruiser/README.md

 A proxy that transparently exposes gRPC Kubernetes services cluster-externally.

 Using [Ambassador](https://www.getambassador.io/) as gRPC proxy, `kruiser` watches deployment in a target namespace that are labelled with `grpc=expose`.
-When it finds such a deployment, it creates a corresponding service—of type `NodePort` on ports from `31000` upwards—that proxies traffic to its pods from outside the cluster.
+When it finds such a deployment, it creates a corresponding service of type `NodePort` proxying traffic to its pods from outside the cluster.

 So far, I've tested `kruiser` on Minikube v0.24 with Kubernetes v1.8 and v1.9, as well as on GKE with Kubernetes v1.9 with and without RBAC.